yoyongxuan/tp/docs/DeveloperGuide.md

 ### Edit the maximum score of an exam
 **Overview**

-The `maxscore` command allows the user to edit the maximum score of an exam in the Address Book.
+The `maxscore` command allows the user to edit the maximum score of an exam in the `AddressBook`.

 The sequence diagrams below illustrates the interactions within the `Logic` and `Model` components, taking `execute("maxscore 1 ex/midterm ms/90")` API call as an example.